GPGN268/SP2025-FP07-glaciermelt/README.md

 -
 ## Contribution Statement

-**Aucklynn**: Did salinity analysis.
+**Aucklynn**: Found data for ocean salinityt.
+Did salinity analysis.
 Did correlation analysis.
-Finished README.md File.
+Worked on and finished README.md File.

 **Raquel**: I found data for Greenland mass balance and loss over time, and I found the data for ocean current analysis.
 I analyzed Greenland mass loss data and ocean current data.
 I edited the presentation and completed cited all sources and datasets in IEEE.